Origins | Settled c. 1865 and annexed in 1889 |

 In the early 1960s African Americans began moving into the neighborhood and as the later 1960s ushered in more white residents began moving out; however, this neighborhood would not experience the same racial strife that surrounding neighborhoods would experience during white flight, whites just packed up and left the neighborhood and by 1970 45% of the neighborhood was African American.

-In year 1964 Devil’s Disciples settled on these streets to assist the growing black community with issues of migrating criminal elements from outside the neighborhood this established a permanent home for the Disciples beginning the permanent legacy of the Gangster Disciples in this community.
+In year 1964 Devil’s Disciples settled on these streets to assist the growing African American community with issues of migrating criminal elements from outside the neighborhood, this established a permanent home for the Disciples beginning the permanent legacy of the Gangster Disciples in this community.
 In the year 1968 the Outlaw Supreme Gangsters arrived that further dug in the history of Gangster Disciples in this community.

 In the 1970s decade more white residents packed up and left as middle-class African Americans moved in.
 White residents even began leaving Pill Hill and African American doctors moved into this area which gave the area the official name “Pill Hill.”